Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Daoshou (倒寿): A ferocious beast of the west, described as having the body of a tiger and the face of a human.
 According to Shenyi Jing, a Daoshou will always battle to death.

 - Dijiang (帝江): One of the weirdest Chinese mythical creatures “recorded” in Shan Hai Jing, the Dijiang is a crimson, six-legged, four-winged creature with no facial features.
 This strange paranormal beast was also written about by Taoist sage Zhuangzi.
+In 2021, the Dijiang enjoyed its first worldwide cinematic debut when it was featured as an animal companion in the Marvel Studios movie, Shang-Chi and the Legend of the Ten Rings.

 - Diren (氐人): An aquatic tribe similar in appearance to the merfolks of Western mythologies.
 Mentioned in various ancient Chinese texts.